-Building upon foundational skills of written and oral communication, quantitative, and physical activity and wellness skills, candidates take a variety of courses in categories labeled Integration into the World, Ways of Knowing, and Synthesis and Critical Thinking.
+Building upon foundational skills of written and oral communication, and quantitative skills, candidates take a variety of courses in categories labeled Integration into the World,

+Ways of Knowing, and Synthesis and Critical Thinking.
 The CORE courses are outlined in the University Catalog.